- What is connected TV advertising and how does it work?

 Benefits of connected TV advertising

 - Budget.
-Soon, there will be no Smart TV without ads since digital advertising has massively shifted on television.
-For advertisers, it’s a chance to save up on an impression cost.
-When users watch an ad on their personal device on the web, only one person views the creative.
-According to stats, people watch Smart TV with family and friends (in the company of at least 2-3 viewers).
-Watching the ad on Smart TV means that the same ad will be seen by several people at once, which significantly reduces the cost per one impression for the advertiser.
-IAB Video Ad Spend Study illustrates the worldwide OTT video advertising revenues are growing quite fast.
-In 2022 they’re expected to reach 80 billion dollars.
+Soon, there will be no smart television without ads since digital advertising has massively shifted on television.
+For advertisers, it’s a chance to save up on an impression cost (when it comes to TVs).
+So, how come those are less expensive?
+When users watch an ad on their personal Internet-connected device, only one person views the creative but on TV the ads can be seen by several people.
+According to stats, people watch smart television with family and friends (in the company of at least 2-3 viewers).
+Watching the ad on smart television means that the same ad will be seen by several people at once, which significantly reduces the cost per one impression for the advertiser.

-- Targeting: Targeting is one of the best connected TV benefits recognized by marketers in 2020.
-In order to use Smart TV, users are required to log in via universal identifiers such as Facebook or Google accounts.
+- Targeting: Targeting is one of the best connected TV benefits recognized by marketers in 2021 and 2022.
+In order to use smart television, users are required to log in via universal identifiers such as Facebook or Google accounts.
 The technology will use third-party data to complete users’ profiles based on geolocation, zip code, interests, online behavior, device, language, and others.
 Precise audience segmentation allows targeting brand-receptive audiences with relevant messages, bringing more value to the brand.

 - Ad quality: Connected TV supports the transmission of targeted, highly personalized, HD-quality ads with stereo sound, delivered fullscreen.
 Better ad quality, as a result, promotes brand loyalty and boosts brand exposure.

-- Ad formats: CTV advertising is highly entertaining.
+- Ad formats: Connected TV advertising is highly entertaining.
 It allows marketers to experiment with animated, static, call-to-action, and interactive video ads that drive consumer engagement and increase the performance of the video content.

-- Video completion rate: Connected TV is a natural large screen experience that results in high ad viewability.
-It imitates the traditional cable TV experience.
+- Video completion rate: Connected TV advertising is a natural large screen experience that results in high ad viewability.
+It imitates the traditional TV cable experience.
 Consumers not only pay more attention to CTV ads but also tend to watch them for a more extended period.

-- Real-time metrics: With connected TV advertising, marketers can actually measure ad campaign effectiveness by tracking the number of views, clicks, conversions, and direct responses.
+- Real-time metrics: With connected TV marketers can actually measure ad campaign effectiveness by tracking the cost-per-completed-view, video completion rate, clicks, conversions, and direct responses.

-- Responsive audiences: Smart TV-connected users choose the content they want to watch and the way to consume it and interact with it.
+- Responsive audiences: Connected users choose the content they want to watch and the way to consume it and interact with it.
 Such high levels of control trigger high levels of satisfaction among viewers, which leads to a better perception and positive attitudes towards ads.

-Best practices to follow with Smart TV ads
+Best practices to follow with smart television ads

-The rest of the practices for CTV advertising remain to be the same.
+The rest of the practices for advertising on connected TV remain to be the same.
 They’re equal to those typically applied for programmatic advertising.

 - Laptop No. 1 and smartphone No. 1 are mainly used by a man of a certain age and income level.